KDE/sink/docs/resource.md

 Most preprocessors will likely be used by several resources, and are either completely generic, or domain specific (such as only for mail).
 It is therefore desirable to have default implementations for common preprocessors that are ready to be plugged in.

-The domain types provide a generic interface to access most properties of the entities, on top of which generic preprocessors can be implemented.
+The domain type adaptors provide a generic interface to access most properties of the entities, on top of which generic preprocessors can be implemented.
 It is that way trivial to i.e. implement a preprocessor that populates a hierarchy index of collections.

 ## Preprocessors generating additional entities